magento/merchdocs/src/system/saas.md

 ## Credentials {#apikey}

 The API key and private key are generated from the Commerce account of the license holder, which is identified by a unique Commerce ID (MageID).
-To pass entitlement validation for services such as Product Recommendations or Live Search, either the license holder or a trusted individual with shared access to the account must generate the set of keys.
+To pass entitlement validation for services such as Product Recommendations or Live Search, only the license holder can generate the set of keys.
 The keys can be shared on a "need to know" basis with the systems integrator or development team that manages projects and environments on behalf of the license holder.
 If you are a solution integrator, the signer of the Commerce partner contract should generate the keys.

 ### Generate an API key and private key {#genapikey}